gluestack/gluestack-ui-flutter/README.md

 **gluestack-ui-flutter** is a universal UI library that provides optionally styled and accessible widgets.
 These widgets are designed for easy integration into applications developed with Flutter.

+The gluestack-ui-flutter library is designed to enhance web and mobile app development.
+It features platform-agnostic components for consistent UI across platforms, offers styling flexibility with pre-built themes and custom options, and emphasizes accessibility.
+Tailored for web development, it includes web-friendly widgets, native web styling, responsive design, and smooth animations.
+Key considerations are Flutter web specificity, performance optimization, and community engagement.
+The library also enables centralized styling, consistency, reusability, scalability, efficient development, and rapid prototyping, aiming to foster collaboration and ensure a unique, high-performance UI experience.

 _Package is in development.
 APIs may change in the future._

 ## Documentation